clemenko/sr_tools/workshop/README.md

 Now click `StackRox_PluginSample` and then `Build Now`.

 We should see a failed build.
 Huzzah!
+Take a minute and review the `StackRox Image Security Report` output.

 ![jenkins2 image](./images/jenkins2.jpg)